- When: Saturday, 06 June 2020

 - SAT, 4 JUL - Child Wellbeing & Digital Media

-Each workshop will be a stimulating mix of new theories and ideas, experiential group work, and practical, creative activities.
+The workshops will be run online via Zoom.
+Each workshop will be a stimulating mix of new theories and ideas, group work, and craft tutorials.
 Participants are welcome to attend all or one of the workshops.

 About The Teachers